Mental health in Australia: Government supported treatment providers

-Head to Health
+Medicare Mental Health

-Head to Health is an online and hotline service designed to assist individuals struggling with mental health issues; all responders are trained health professionals.
-Head to Health also has provided over 408 resources for individuals that are struggling, including websites, online programs, apps, forums and the hotline services.
+Medicare Mental Health is an online and hotline service designed to assist individuals struggling with mental health issues; all responders are trained health professionals.
+Medicare Mental Health also has provided over 408 resources for individuals that are struggling, including websites, online programs, apps, forums and the hotline services.

-At Ease
+Open Arms

-At Ease is an organisation aimed at helping veterans and families of veterans with mental trauma, providing assistance and resources.
-At Ease is managed by the Department of Veterans’ Affairs (DVA) and runs a range of online programs to meet different individuals needs.
+Open Arms is an organisation aimed at helping veterans and families of veterans with mental trauma, providing assistance and resources.
+Open Arms is managed by the Department of Veterans’ Affairs (DVA) and runs a range of online programs to meet different individual's needs.

 Beyond Blue

 Beyond Blue is an organisation that works with individuals struggling from a wide range of mental health issues, mainly: substance abuse disorders, depression disorders and anxiety related disorders.
 Beyond Blue aims to educate the Australian public about mental health and provide the skills to protect it.
-The mission statement of Beyond Blue is as follows "We're here for everyone in Australia – at work, home, school, university, online, and in communities across the country."

-Beyond Blue operates their helpline 24/7 and provides a brief 20 minute consultation for anyone.
+The mission statement of Beyond Blue is as follows "We're here for everyone in Australia – at work, home, school, university, online, and in communities across the country."Beyond Blue operates their helpline 24/7 and provides a brief 20-minute consultation for anyone.